fdazen/fda-documentation/operation_reports.md

+#**Operation Reports**

-Operation Reports include all those reports that are mostly important for Front Desk daily operational tasks.
+The Operation Reports include all those reports that are mostly important for Front Desk daily operational tasks.
 These include:

  - **Arrivals: Detailed Report (ARR)**
  - **Departures Report (DEP)**